enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

 ## Script

-What we have so far works great for initial render, but what if you want to add additional `<hello-world>` elements dynamically while your app is being used.
+Add a `<script>` tag to your component in order to add functionality to your component.
-You will need some JavaScript for that.
-Add a `<script>` tag to your component.
+In order to add additional `<hello-world>` elements dynamically while your app is being used you can register your custom element with the browser.

 ```html
 <!-- ...continued -->